Tips For A Low Waste, Plastic-Free Bathroom

 Personal care in the bathroom is a broad category, encompassing everything from the products in your shower to the products you use to shave to all the items involved with grooming.

 - Shower: Plastic bottles of shampoo, conditioner and body wash are big culprits when it comes to plastic waste.
 The best way to reduce plastic waste is by switching to bars.
 I’ve always been a fan of bar soap, but shampoo and conditioner in plastic containers are hard ones to give up.
 If using bar shampoo and conditioner just isn’t your thing, Plaine Products offers refillable stainless steel containers of shampoo and conditioner and other personal care products that you ship back through a subscription service.
-Another non-bar option for shampoo and conditioner is the Hair Story brand.
-You keep an aluminum canister for shampoo and conditioner, and refill from a 20-oz. recyclable pouch.

 - Shave: Stop buying plastic disposable razors and switch to a safety razor.
 You can get a lot of shaves from one blade, and you don’t ever have to dispose of the stainless steel handle.
 Aerosol shaving cream may be hard to recycle, so replace this type of can with either a bar that suds into a moisturizing lather, or use Fat and The Moon Shaving Cream that comes in a glass container.